firozanawar/android-interview-questions-by-firoz/README.md

 http://www.programmr.com/blogs/what-every-java-developer-should-know-strong-and-weak-references
 ### Q: Runtime Polymorphism ?
 ### Q Difference between Object Oriented and MVP ?
-### Q Are you aware of Android componets, support libraries and third party libraries?
-### Q Have you ever develop android SDK ?
-What are things you take care while developing any kind of library ?
-### Q Have you ever worked on VideoPlayer, VideoView and ExoPlayer etc ?
-### Q What is MVP, MVC, MVVP, MVVM ?
-### Q What are the Ads integration you have done ?
-### Q How you handle memory leaks ? and optimisation ?
 ### Q: What is complexity of HashMap with node n?
 ### Q: Find middle element of linkedlist?
 ### Q: fail pass in DS?